nanvel/blog/pages/books.md

 - Learn Thai by Thanapol (Lamduan) Chadchaidee and Sam Sackett
 - Persuadable: How Great Leaders Change Their Minds to Change the World by Al Pittampalli
 - watchOS 2 App Development Essentials by Neil Smyth
-- Terraform: Up and Running by Yevgeniy Brikman

 ## Archive